mayooueidat-uva/ds3022-data-project-3/README.md

-# dp3-project3-code-repo
+# how sensational!
-## how sensational!: using sentiment analysis to investigate correlations between development of communications technology, and the sensationalisation of news
+## using sentiment analysis to investigate correlations between development of communications technology, and the sensationalisation of news
 maya uwaydat\
 [link to code repo](https://github.com/mayooueidat-uva/dp3-project3-code-repo)
 #### about